anastasiaShpakava/AndroidRetrofitToFragment/README.md

-1. Take data from the site.
+1.1.
+Take data from the site.
 On the first fragment display the list of data by name.

 When click on a specific name, open a fragment where  is a name,  description of the data and a link.

-When clicking on the link, open it in the browser.
+When clicking on the link, open it in the browser. (main branch)

+1.2.
+When clicking on the link, open it in the project (add_webView_object branch)

 2.